hyperledger/fabric-private-chaincode/ecc_go/README.md

 ### Architecture
 TODO

+## Install

-## Install Ego inside dev environment
+### Install Ego inside dev environment

 This installation assumes a working FPC dev environment.
-You can find all setup information in the getting started section of our [README.md](../README.md).
+You can find all setup information in the getting started section of our [README.md](../README.md#setup-your-development-environment).

-To start with we need to install the ego compiler in your dev environment.
+If you are **not** using the FPC dev docker container, you need to install the ego compiler manually.
-Note that the FPC dev container comes with ego already installed.
-This is required to build and sign the FPC go chaincode.
-You can find more information about ego installation on the official [documentation](https://docs.edgeless.systems/ego/#/getting-started/install).

 Install ego by running the following:
 ```bash
 wget -qO- https://download.01.org/intel-sgx/sgx_repo/ubuntu/intel-sgx-deb.key | apt-key add